 Here's an example of the index page we use internally in Support.
 It combines a Search Box widget, the Wiki Index widget, and several Add Button widgets to give us everything we need in a single location.

 Collaborating around best practices

 Building a best practices wiki is one thing, but maintaining it is another.
 Articles will need to be updated and maintain, and people need to know that there are articles they can check for the info they need.
-One of the simplest ways we see teams collaborate in these wikis is using in the comments to direct people to a particular article.
+One of the simplest ways we see teams collaborate in these wikis is using @mentions in the comments to direct people to a particular article.
 It's an easy way to send them a link, and goes both to their email and to the mobile app.

 Microblogs are a great way to share a best practice with the rest of your team.
 The Share a Thought button follows you throughout your Igloo, and lets you readily share items out with comments to any Microblog Channel.
 It includes an option to reference the current page, making it simple to link to the article you want to share.
 Share other teams' best practices to your department's microblog feed to find easy answers and collaborate.

 Best practices wikis can create nexuses of expertise all over your digital workplace, and are often the first step in creating ad hoc repositories of knowledge that make onboarding and collaboration incredibly straightforward.

 As always, if you have questions about the Igloo platform, workflows, or best practices, you can leave a comment here, or ask a question in the Community area.